Slicer/Slicer/Docs/developer_guide/script_repository/gui.md

 ### Set all slice views linked by default

-You can make slice views linked by default (when application starts or the scene is cleared) by copy-pasting the script below to your [.slicerrc.py file ](../user_guide/settings.md#application-startup-file).
+You can make slice views linked by default (when application starts or the scene is cleared) by copy-pasting the script below to your [.slicerrc.py file](user_guide/settings.md#application-startup-file).

 ```python
 # Set linked slice views  in all existing slice composite nodes and in the default node